SpacehuhnTech/hackheld.spacehuhn.com/docs/assembly.md

 Before you start, ensure you have all [necessary parts and tools](getting-started).
 :::

+**Video Tutorial:**
+This video shows the assembly process of the HackHeld Vega II Kit.
+It follows the same steps as described below.
+Use it as a reference if you are unsure about any step.
+The chapter marks in the video allow you to jump to a specific step.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/lWNzayMJkE0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## 1. D1 Mini

 1. Take the HackHeld Vega PCB, the D1 Mini, and the header pins.